UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

-No. If you want to add collision coverage to your liability-only car insurance policy, you have to add comprehensive too.
+No. If you want to add collision coverage to your liability-only car insurance policy, you have to add comprehensive.

 How Much Cheaper is Liability Than Full-Coverage?

 Full coverage includes liability, comprehensive, and collision coverages.
-On average, obtaining liability car insurance coverage is over 60% cheaper than full car insurance.
+Liability car insurance coverage is over 60% cheaper than full car insurance.